Brian-Zzz-d/Foods-old/README.md

 The main structure of the website includes:

-º Home: A welcoming landing page featuring a large logo, vibrant images, and food-related news.
+* Home: A welcoming landing page featuring a large logo, vibrant images, and food-related news.
 I’m planning to make this page highly visual and engaging.

-º Chefs: A section dedicated to the most famous chefs around the world.
+* Chefs: A section dedicated to the most famous chefs around the world.
 This page had some technical issues recently, but I’ll be fixing them and adding rich content about each chef.

 º Famous Dishes: Here, I’ll showcase iconic dishes from different cultures, each with descriptions and improved visual design.